Learning Commonality, Divergence and Variety for Unsupervised Visible-Infrared Person Re-identification: Introdction

-In this paper, we rethink the design of the prototype used in contrastive learning for USVI-ReID.
-Firstly, we design a Hard Prototype Contrastive Learning (HPCL) to mine diverse yet meaningful information and improve the boundaries across different clusters.
-In contrast to traditional contrastive learning methods, we choose the hard samples to serve as the hard prototype as shown in the middle row of Fig.~\ref{Fig:intro}.
+In this paper, we argue that an important aspect of contrastive learning for USVI-ReID, i.e. the design of the prototype, has so far been neglected, and propose progressive contrastive learning with hard and dynamic prototype (PCLHD) method for the USVI-ReID.
+Firstly, we design a Hard Prototype Contrastive Learning (HPCL) to mine divergent yet meaningful information.
+In contrast to traditional contrastive learning methods, we choose the hard samples to serve as the hard prototype.
 In other words, the hard prototype is the one that is farthest from the memory center.
 The hard prototype encompasses distinctive information.
 Furthermore, we introduce the concept of Dynamic Prototype Contrastive Learning (DPCL), we randomly select samples from each cluster to serve as the dynamic prototype.
-DPCL effectively accounts for the intrinsic diversity within clusters, enhancing the model's adaptability to varying data distributions.
-The dynamic prototype offers more comprehensive representations and relationships compared with memory samples overlapping, as shown in the bottom low of Fig. \ref{Fig:intro}.
-Early clustering results are unreliable, and utilizing hard samples at this stage may lead to cluster degradation.
-Therefore, we introduce progressive contrastive learning to gradually focus on hard samples.
+DPCL effectively accounts for the intrinsic variety within clusters, enhancing the model's adaptability to varying data distributions.
+Early clustering results are unreliable, and utilizing hard and dynamic prototype at this stage may lead to cluster degradation.
+Therefore, we introduce progressive contrastive learning to gradually focus on divergence and variety.

-The main contributions are summarized as follows: \begin{itemize} \item We propose a progressive contrastive learning with multi-prototype method for the USVI-ReID.
-We reconsider the design of prototypes in progressive contrastive learning to ensure that the model stably captures both commonality and diversitiy. \item We propose Hard Prototype Contrastive Learning for mining distinctive yet significant information, and Dynamic Prototype Contrastive Learning for preserving the intrinsic diversity in sample features. \item The experimental results on the SYSU-MM01 and RegDB datasets with superior performance against the state-of-the-art methods demonstrate the effectiveness of the proposed method. \end{itemize}
+The main contributions are summarized as follows: \begin{itemize} \item We propose a progressive contrastive learning with hard and dynamic prototype method for the USVI-ReID.
+We reconsider the design of prototypes in contrastive learning to ensure that the model stably captures commonality, divergence, and variety. \item We propose Hard Prototype Contrastive Learning for mining divergent yet significant information, and Dynamic Prototype Contrastive Learning for preserving the intrinsic variety in sample features. \item Experiments on SYSU-MM01 and RegDB datasets demonstrate the superiority of our method compared to existing USVI-ReID methods, and PCLHD generates higher-quality pseudo-labels than other methods.